 6. Get yourself moving.
 Do something, anything, and feel good about it.
 You can dance if you want to.
 (Yeah, I planted that ear worm!)

-8. Smile.
-Smile Yoga is the quickest energy shift.
+7. Smile.
+And Laugh.
+Laugh Yoga or Smile Yoga – two super simple and quick energy shifts.
 Literally just turning your frown upside down moves your heart into big open space full of possibility.
-You can read about and try it out when you pick up my book, 45 Day Mindfulness Challenge: Experiments to Know Yourself Better, Tap Your Own Wisdom, and Change Your Life.
-Get your copy here.
+You can read about and try it out when you sign up for the 5 Mindful Moments (formerly called 5-Day Mindfulness Challenge)

 Until next time my friends,